emeraldhieu/spring-boot-testcontainers/README.md

     registry.add("spring.datasource.url", postgres::getJdbcUrl);
     registry.add("spring.datasource.username", postgres::getUsername);
     registry.add("spring.datasource.password", postgres::getPassword);
 }
 ```

 The set-up is done!
-Now you can write your test code by any means such as injecting a service, using MockMvc.
+Now you can write your test code by any means like injecting services or using MockMvc.

 Long story short, Testcontainers does all container configurations for you such as:
 + Pull the Docker image